-When you have a stuffy or runny nose (nasal discharge), it may be hard to know if you have a regular old common cold or a full-blown sinus infection.
+When you have a stuffy or runny nose (nasal discharge), or post-nasal drip, it may be hard to know if you have a regular old common cold or a full-blown sinus infection.
 The biggest clues though are pressure and pain in your face, which are sinus infection symptoms.

 “You may have a cough, runny nose, congestion, sore throat and fever, but you will have additional symptoms related to your sinuses,” Dr. Minior said.
 “These may include facial pain, sneezing, really bad congestion (more than just a stuffy nose) and a worsening cough due to sinus congestion.”

 Am I at risk for a sinus infection?

 Anyone can be at risk for developing a sinus infection in their lifetime, but people may be more prone to chronic sinusitis, including those who have allergic rhinitis or asthma.

 “In those with severe asthma, sinusitis seems to make asthma symptoms harder to control,” Dr. Minior said.
 “And vice versa, having asthma can put people at higher risk of developing chronic sinusitis.”

 Other things that can contribute to chronic sinus infections include:

 - Problems with the nasal passages, such as nasal polyps or deviated septum

 - Cystic fibrosis (CF) or another immune deficiency disease

 - Gastroesophageal reflux disease (GERD)